Smith Journal

-Smith Journal was a quarterly Australian magazine based in Melbourne, Australia.
-Founded in 2011, it ceased publication in December 2019.
+Smith Journal was a quarterly Australian magazine based in Melbourne, Australia founded in 2011 that ceased publication in December 2019.
 The publication focused on history, photography, art, and design, but also included articles on architecture, fashion, science, DIY, adventure, and literature.

 The magazine's title is derived from the traditional artisans and craftsmen – such as wordsmiths or blacksmiths – who embody the down-to-earth quality the magazine attempted to emulate.
 It was designed to attract readers interested in "real people doing real things, guys that are making stuff, creative thinkers, adventurers, whatever."

 Smith Journal was published by Frankie Press, creators of popular Australian magazine frankie.

 History and profile

 Smith Journal was founded by frankie press editors-at-large Rick Bannister and Louise Bannister as a men’s magazine in the same vein as frankie.
 The magazine was lauded for sharing the same "inquisitive nature, intelligent copy and compelling stories" as frankie.

 Frankie Press editor-at-Large Louise Bannister stated that frankie and Smith Journal were "from the same family – lots of white space…but the treatment of pictures and text is a little different."
 Smith Journal was initially designed by frankie magazine's Creative Director, Lara Burke, with additional input from frankie's editor, Jo Walker and Senior Contributor, Benjamin Walker.
 However, Bannister was quick to point out that despite the similarities, "Smith is its own thing."

 When the magazine launched in September 2011, men's magazines were declining significantly in sales and reader numbers.
 For example, FHM had posted a 20% drop from 2010 to 2011 to reach a record low of 40,000 circulated copies in Australia, and Zoo Weekly had dropped 18% to 83,000 circulated copies.
 Other men's titles such as Alpha, Sport & Style, and Ralph all folded in the same span of time.

 In response to the decision to launch a new men's magazine when a large number of others were closing, then editorial director Louise Bannister suggested Smith Journal was not intended to appeal to a mass audience, but instead to a smaller group of people interested in "something they can't get on the internet."

 The first issue of Smith Journal was published on 5 September 2011.
 Frankie Press circulated 20,000 copies of the first issue which contained 140 pages.
 Similarly to frankie, the magazine was printed on premium matte paper stock, and marketed as a "bespoke" title suitable as both a casual read and coffee table magazine.
 The magazine was initially published biannually, but adopted a quarterly publishing schedule following its positive reception.